This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-The course of Physical Methods in Organic Chemistry and Radiochemistry aims to provide students with the fundamental knowledge of modern chromatographic and spectroscopic techniques, commonly used in the study of organic molecules in research and control laboratories.
-The course also aims to provide the ability to identify the most suitable chromatographic techniques for solving real problems, and to understand UV, IR, MS and NMR spectra of organic molecules.
-The course provides students with basic knowledge on nuclear chemistry and radiopharmaceutical preparations.
-At the end of the course the student will acquire the skills to analyze in-depth NMR, IR and MS spectra, to derive from their combined analysis the structure of unknown compounds, and to predict the spectroscopic properties of new compounds.
+The Physical Methods in Organic Chemistry and Radiochemistry course aims to provide students with fundamental knowledge of modern chromatographic, spectroscopic and mass spectrometric techniques, commonly used in the study of organic molecules both in the research field and in control laboratories.
+The course also aims to provide the ability to identify the most suitable chromatographic techniques for solving real problems, and to understand UV, IR, MS and NMR spectra of organic molecules of biotechnological interest.
+Basic knowledge of nuclear chemistry, preparation and use of radiopharmaceuticals for diagnostic and therapeutic purposes are also provided.
+At the end of the course, students will acquire the skills to analyse NMR, IR and MS spectra, to derive the structure of unknown compounds from their combined analysis, and to predict the spectroscopic properties of new compounds.

 1. Knowledge and understanding

-Students successfully completing this course understand and master the fundamentals of modern chromatographic techniques: adsorption, partition, kinetic aspects, van Deemter equation, composition and morphology of stationary phases, simple structure-retention relationships, solute-stationary phase-mobile phase interactions.
-The students know and understand the fundamentals of spectroscopic techniques: interaction between matter and electromagnetic radiation.
-Electromagnetic spectrum, wavelength, frequency, energy content, intensity of radiation, absorption, emission, scattering, excited states, quantization.
-The students know and understand the theoretical principles and practical applications of IR spectroscopy (harmonic and anharmonic oscillators, fundamental vibrations, overtone, combination bands, characteristic absorptions of the main functional groups), 1H-NMR and 13C-NMR (nuclei in a magnetic field, resonance, relaxation processes, shielding and shielding constants, homo- and hetero-nuclear spin-coupling, Pople's spin notation systems, Karplus relation) and MS (ionization and fragmentation processes, analyzers).
-The students know and understand the theoretical principles and practical applications of instrumental hyphenated techniques (LC-MS).
-The students are able to understand how the spectral parameters can be influenced by the experimental conditions (physical state of the sample, concentration, solvent, temperature).
+The student knows and understands the fundamentals of modern chromatographic techniques: adsorption, partition, thermodynamic aspects, van Deemter equation, composition and morphology of stationary phases, simple structure-retention relationships, solute-stationary phase-mobile phase interaction.
+The student knows the different elution modes in liquid chromatography (NP, RP, HILIC, PIC-LC, HIC).
+The student also knows and understands the fundamentals of spectroscopic techniques: matter-radiation interaction, the electromagnetic spectrum, wavelength, frequency, energy content, radiation intensity, absorption, emission, scattering, excited states, quantization.
+The student knows and understands the theoretical principles and practical applications of IR spectroscopies (harmonic oscillator, anharmonic oscillator, fundamental vibrations, overtone, combination bands, characteristic absorptions of the main functional groups), 1H-NMR and 13C-NMR (nuclei in a magnetic field, resonance, relaxation processes, screen and screen constants, homo- and hetero-nuclear spin-spin coupling, spin systems and Pople notation, Karplus relation).
+The student knows and understands the main ionization and fragmentation processes underlying the different mass spectrometry techniques; he/she knows the main ion sources and mass analysers suitable for the study of organic molecules and biological macromolecules.
+He/she is also able to interpret the mass spectrum of model compounds of pharmaceutical and biotechnological interest.
+The student knows and understands the theoretical principles and practical applications of coupled instrumental techniques (LC-MS), and can understand how the spectral parameters can be influenced by the experimental conditions (physical state of the sample, concentration, solvent, temperature).
+The student will also be able to determine the decays of unstable isotopes, and the type of radiation emitted, the main radiopharmaceuticals used in diagnostics and therapeutics in relation to the different districts of the organism.

 2. Applying knowledge and understanding

-Students successfully completing this course should be able to select the most suitable chromatographic technique according to the structure of the compounds to be analyzed and is able to describe the process underlying the choice of stationary phases, mobile phases and detectors.
-The student is able to control and optimize the kinetic and thermodynamic parameters of the chromatographic process and is able to apply the acquired knowledge to new problems typical of research or working contexts.
-The student is able to interpret IR, NMR, MS spectra of simple pure organic compounds, and is able to choose the spectroscopic technique or the combination of several techniques suitable for diverse structural investigations (control of the conversion of functional groups, identification of impurities, ).
-The student is able to apply the known instrumental techniques to new problems that may arise in research or work areas.
+The student is able to select the most suitable chromatographic technique based on the structure of the compounds to be analysed and is able to describe the process for the choice of stationary phases, mobile phases and detectors.
+He/she is able to control and optimize the kinetic and thermodynamic parameters of the chromatographic process and is able to apply the acquired knowledge to new problems typical of research contexts and in the workplace.
+The student is able to interpret IR, NMR, MS spectra of simple pure organic compounds, and is able to choose the spectroscopic technique or the combination of more techniques suitable for the different structural investigations (control of the conversion of functional groups, identification of impurities).
+The student is able to apply the known instrumental techniques to new problems that may arise in research or work contexts.
+At the end of the course the student will know the decay mechanisms and the radiation emitted by a radioelement and the main radiopharmaceuticals used in nuclear medicine, both in diagnostics and therapy.

 3. Making judgement

-Students successfully completing this course should be able to integrate the knowledge acquired during the course with those of the physical-organic chemistry that characterizes the Degree Course in CTF (study of equilibrium, reaction speed, reaction mechanisms, study of intermediates, selectivity, stereochemistry ).
-The student will be able to acquire data from databases and interpret multispectral data useful for solving typical problems in research and production areas such as synthesis laboratories, quality control of active ingredients, laboratories for the analysis of products of natural origin, complex mixtures of metabolites.
-These skills are stimulated and developed typically during exercises of interpretation of spectra, during lectures and exercises.
+The student is able to broaden and to extend the knowledge acquired during the Master's Degree course with skills relevant to the pharmaceutical aspects that characterize the Specialist Degree Course.
+The student will be able to independently select the proper analytical method for a specific analytical problem.
+He/she will also be able to acquire from databases and understand multispectral data useful for solving typical problems in research and production areas such as synthesis laboratories, quality control of active ingredients labs, laboratories of natural products analysis, as well as analysis of complex mixtures and metabolites.
+These skills are particularly stimulated and developed by carrying out spectral interpretation exercises during lectures and tutorials..

 4. Communication

-Students successfully completing this course will be able to communicate what has been learned in a clear and rigorous manner, both to non-expert interlocutors and to experts in the field.
-The student is stimulated to interpersonal communication typically during classroom exercises.
+The student will be able to communicate what he/she has learned in a clear and rigorous manner, both to non-expert talkers and to experts in the field.
+The student is stimulated to interpersonal communication during lectures and classroom exercises.

 5. Learning skills

-Students successfully completing this course should have developed autonomous learning abilities related to chromatographic and spectroscopic techniques through the consultation of databases, bibliographic material and scientific literature available on-line.
+The student will have developed autonomous learning skills related to chromatographic, spectroscopic and spectrometric techniques through the consultation of databases, bibliographic material and scientific literature available online.

 Educational objectives